Addy van den Krommenacker

 Addy van den Krommenacker (Uden 8 April 1950) is a Dutch fashion designer.
+His designs are also worn by celebrities and royals and have appeared on red carpets and fashion shots all over the world and were published in magazines like Vogue, Harper's Bazaar and TV shows like America's Next Top Model.

 Biography

 He launched his first own designs in 2002, during the Beaumonde Fashion Awards.
 This was followed by his own couture collection the year after.
 From then on, presenting his own couture collection has become an annual event.

-Famous dresses have been worn by Dutch and international celebrities, like Yolanthe Sneijder, Glennis Grace, Carly Steel and several Princesses of the Dutch Royal Family at state occasions.
+Bespoke dresses have been worn by Dutch and international celebrities, like Yolanthe Sneijder, Glennis Grace, Carly Steel and several princesses of the Dutch royal family at state occasions.

 In 2007, Addy was invited to show his collection during the Altamoda Haute Couture Fashion Week in Rome, Italy.

 In September 2007 he presented his first Prêt a Porter collection in his showroom at Via Visconti di Modrone in Milan, Italy.

-His special collection, inspired by the paintings of Jheronimus Bosch, had been a big success for the designer.
-He travelled with his collection all the way from New York to Hongkong for shows.
-These days, this collection is being sold in various cities and countries around the world.
+His special collection inspired by the paintings of Jheronimus Bosch, travelled with the designer to several countries.
+All the way from New York to Hongkong for shows.

 Celebrities

 Addy van den Krommenacker is well known in The Netherlands for his evening gowns for red carpets, but after he had shown in several countries, also international celebrities found their way to Van den Krommenacker.
 In 2017, Laura Pausini chose the designer for her video clip recordings.
-In 2008, his collection was shown during the final runway show for the popular television show America’s Next Top Model, which was aired in 130 countries all over the world.
+In 2008, his collection was shown during the final runway show for the popular television show America's Next Top Model, which was aired in 130 countries all over the world.
 He also designed a dress for TV host Tyra Banks.

 He also created the Eurovision song contest dress for Dutch contestant Glennis Grace.
 In 2010 LPGA Pro golfer and model Anna Rawson wore a sequin dress on the cover of 'Golf Magazine for her' in the USA.
 Later that year he dressed Hollywood TV reporter April Sutton for the Oscars and the wife of Lost actor Henry Ian Cusick for the 62nd Prime Time Emmy Awards.
 Several international stars like Malika Sherawat and Carly Steel were wearing his dresses during the Academy Awards.
 He also dressed Courtney Love and Lady Victoria Hervey for the Cannes Film Festival.
 Also Susan Blakely and Sofia Milos are celebrities who have worn Addy's creations on the red carpet.
-Many celebrities in The Netherlands wear his creations during important television events.
+His designs are worn during televised gala's in The Netherlands, like award shows.